Insurance Claims Are All We Do.

-Property damage can be very frustrating, but a denied claim from your once trusted insurance company can be calamitous.
-Water damage insurance claims are statically the second most severe of all property damage claims, right behind fire and smoke damage.
-Water damage can come as a result of a leaking roof, a pipe burst in your home or even due to external factors such as storm or flood.
-The cause and extent of the water damage needs to be clearly defined in your water damage claim, as your insurance policy may not cover all types of water damage.
+Property damage can be very frustrating, but a denied claim from your once-trusted insurance company can be calamitous.
+Water damage can come as a result of a leaking roof, a pipe burst in your home, or even due to external factors such as storm or flood.
+The cause and extent of the water damage needs to be clearly defined, as your insurance policy may not cover all types of water damage.
 Many insurance providers have steadily declined coverage on water damage claims over the years.
-From a sewage incident to a natural disaster to neglect, water damage can come as a result of many occasions, and fast.
+From a sewage incident to a natural disaster to neglect, water damage can come as a result of many occasions and fast.

 One key differentiation in these insurance claim cases is between water damage and flood damage.
-A typical homeowner insurance policy will specifically dictate that water which causes damage to a home prior to coming into contact with the ground is not to be considered flood water.
+A typical homeowner’s insurance policy will specifically dictate that water which causes damage to a home prior to coming into contact with the ground is not to be considered flood water.
 If the damage is in fact considered to be as a direct result of flood water, you should then consult your flood insurance policy.
 Flood damage can be appropriately defined as damage directly caused by water that has previously been on the ground.
-Certain areas in the United States are more prone to flooding than others and may require a flood insurance policy to be purchased, but not all.
+Certain areas in the United States are more prone to flooding than others and may require a flood insurance policy to be purchased.

 Additional problems to be aware of that can come as a result of water damage, are mold and decay.

-Another possible build up following any type of water damage, that can cause harm to the home as well as its residents, is mold.
-Mold can lead to health problems, including but not limited to: respiratory infections, bronchitis, and asthma.
-Because mold is directly caused by moisture, again it is vital to make repairs as soon as possible following water damage as a preventative measure.
+Another possible build-up following any type of water damage, that can cause harm to the home as well as its residents, is mold.
+Mold can lead to health problems, such as respiratory infections, bronchitis, and asthma.
+Because mold is directly caused by moisture, it is vital to make repairs as soon as possible following water damage as a preventative measure.
 Mold damages typically require laboratory testing to identify the best course of action to remedy the particular type of mold.
-Mold damage may be either covered by your flood insurance policy or by your homeowner’s insurance policy, although this is not always the case.

-Decay can be defined as the decomposition or decline in excellence of an object.
-Decay is commonly found in wood, also referred to as wood rot, which serves as a basis for many properties.
-Decay has the possibility of attracting insects such as termites and carpenter ants, and is ultimately covered by fungi.
-Untreated, mold and decay can cause irreversible damage.
+Decay can be defined as the decomposition or decline in the excellence of an object.
+Decay is commonly found in wood, also referred to as wood rot.
+Decay has the possibility of attracting insects such as termites and carpenter ants.

 Ice Dams and Roof Collapse